Kotli Sattian Tehsil

 Kotli Sattian (کوٹلی ستیاں) is a Tehsil (subdivision) of Murree District in the Punjab province of Pakistan.
 Its name is derived from the mountain town of Kotli and the Satti tribe.
 This subdivision is geographically a part of the Murree and Kahuta hills.
 It was declared a subdivision in 1990 by breaking up 40 villages out of both subdivisions.

-The people of Kotli Sattian are referred to as The historical and traditional royal tribe of this territory is the Janjuas.
+Demographics

 Population

-The population of the villages comprising Kotli Sattian town (tehsil) was 83,255 in 1981, while the 1998 census shows the figure at 81,524, a decrease of 0.12 percent.
-According to the census of 2017, the population is 119,312.
-The historical and traditional royal tribe of this territory is the Janjuas, others are Dhaniyals, Kethwal, Dhond Abbasi and Satti.
-Satti tribe is in majority as compare to other tribes living in Kotli Sattian.
+The population of the villages comprising Kotli Sattian town (tehsil) was 83,255 in 1981.
+The 1998 census shows the figure was at 81,524, a decrease of 2.1 percent.
+The 2017 census recorded a population of 119,312, and the census of 2023 reported a further rise to 120,421.

-Location
+Geography

 Kotli Sattian is a Tehsil of Murree district which is located in the Pir Panjal Range bordering with Kashmir.
 Before 1990, It was a part of Tehsil Murree.
 In establishing this tehsil, some areas of Kahuta tehsil were also included in it.
-It is 50 km away from Islamabad on the banks of Jehlum River.
+It is 50 km away from Islamabad on the banks of Jhelum River.
 Most front areas of AJK are District.
 Bagh, Rawalakot and Pallandri.
-The Jehlum River separates Mallot Sattian, Badnian, Begal, Thoon and Chijana with Kashmir.
+The Jhelum River separates Mallot Sattian, Badnian, Begal, Thoon and Chijana from Kashmir.